Effreeman/minneapolis_cli_app/README.md

 # MinneapolisCliApp

-Welcome to your new gem!
+Minneapolis CLI App scraper list the information of 50 different gluten free restaurants in minneapolis Minnesota.

 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/minneapolis_cli_app`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Put your Ruby code in the file lib/minneapolis_cli_app.
+To experiment with that code, run bin/console for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation